Symphony in Color

 – ISO Music director Krzysztof UrbaŃski

-Five classical works are chosen from the current ISO concert season.
+Music is chosen from the Discovery Concert Series repertoire.
 While listening to the repertoire, students create their own works of art, inspired by the music they hear.
-One hundred finalists and 36 blue ribbon winners are selected from the thousands of pieces of art entered.
+100 finalists and 36 blue ribbon winners are selected from the thousands of pieces of art entered.
 One entry receives the Renato Pacini Award and is displayed in the Hilbert Circle Theatre for an entire year.
 A Maestro Award is given to the teacher with the most finalists.
 Also, a People's Choice Award is chosen from among the blue ribbon winners by the ISOA and Symphony members during a People's Choice Luncheon.

 Make a Gift